 These garlic cheese biscuits are quick and easy to make!
-They use just a few simple ingredients and no boxed mixes are used here.
-They take about 20 minutes to get on the table.
+They use just a few simple ingredients, no boxed mixes.
+They can be ready to serve from start to finish in less then 20 minutes.

 How do you make quick biscuits from scratch?

-What do you serve garlic cheese biscuits with?
+What do you serve the garlic cheese biscuits with?

 We sometimes make these as a snack, but they go perfect with just about anything!
 They are easy and quick so they compliment any meal you want to serve them with.
 Here are a few that we enjoy them with:

 Frequently asked questions

 Yes you can use shortening in place of butter.
 We have used refined coconut oil (as a soft solid not liquid form) and they turned out great too, but we prefer the texture and flavor with the butter.

 At room temperature they should last up to 3 days, tho they might get eaten before then!
 Be sure they are cooled all the way before covering or placing in a storage bag.